wp-graphql/wp-graphql-smart-cache/readme.txt

 In order to use v0.2.0+ of WPGraphQL Smart Cache, you will need WPGraphQL v1.12.0 or newer.

 == Changelog ==

+= 1.3.0 =

+**New Features**

+- [#270](https://github.com/wp-graphql/wp-graphql-smart-cache/pull/270): feat: force enable query analyzer.
+This fixes a regression to WPGraphQL v1.20.0 where the Query Analyzer became optional and defaulted to "off".
+WPGraphQL Smart Cache force-enables the Query Analyzer to support Cache tagging and tag-based cache invalidation.

 = 1.2.1 =